 Edita’s corporate affairs are governed by the Egyptian Companies Law, the Egyptian Capital Market Law, the EGX Listing Rules, other laws governing companies incorporated in Egypt and its articles of association.
 A general attribute of joint stock companies in Egypt is separation of ownership and control.
 Although shareholders own the Issuer nominally, the management of the Issuer is vested, by law in the hands of its Board of Directors.

 We are subject to Egyptian disclosure requirements and are required to submit annual and quarterly financial statements prepared in accordance with EAS and IFRS; provide notices of any material developments to the EFSA, EGX and LSE; provide the regulator with minutes of the Issuer’s Ordinary and Extraordinary General Meeting; and publish our annual and quarterly financial statements in two widely circulated local daily newspapers.

-In accordance with the EGX listing Rules, the Board of Directors has constituted an Audit Committee, comprised of four Non-Executive Directors known for their competence and experience, two of which are independent.
+In accordance with the EGX listing Rules, the Board of Directors has constituted an Audit Committee, comprised of four Non-Executive Directors known for their competence and experience, three of which are independent.
 The primary functions delegated by the Board to the Audit Committee are to assist the Board in fulfilling its oversight responsibilities in connection with:

 - the inspection and review of our internal audit procedures;

 - the inspection and review of our accounting standards and any changes resulting from the application of new accounting standards;

 - the inspection and review of internal audit procedures, plans and results;